blairrrrwho/professional-readme-generator/myREADME.md

   <br>

   ## How to Contribute
-  Pleaseeeeee ask first; clones are OK; forks are OK so long as you don't merge

   ## Tests
-  None, but your project should have some.

   ## Questions
-  If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/blairrrrwho).
-For any questions or inquiries, you can reach me at blair10324@gmail.com for further information.
+  If you liked this project and want to see more, feel free to check out my other repos [here](https://github.com/blairwho).
+For any questions or inquiries, you can reach me at blair for further information.